 Who should get the flu shot?

-The CDC recommends routine annual influenza vaccination for all persons 6 months of age and older.
+Flu shots are recommended for everyone over the age of 6 months, regardless of whether they are healthy or have risks, and no one should go unprotected from the flu.
 The very young, pregnant women, elderly, and those with certain underlying health problems are at higher risk to have serious flu-related complications.

 How many people get the flu yearly?